b-gogeishvili/boot.dev/README.md

-[Boot.Dev](https://www.boot.dev/) is a collection of courses that help you to become back-end developer.
+[Boot.Dev](https://www.boot.dev/) is a collection of courses that help you become back-end developer.

 See the [curriculum](https://github.com/bootdotdev/curriculum).